mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * I have created a Order table to save orders and I have created a OrderLine Item table to save the products in the orders.
 * For the User I have created a table to store information of the user with all the related field necessary for delivery.
 * To save the reviews related to one product I have created a table with a User field to connect to the user that created the review and also the products reviewed.
-* For the wishlist I have created 2 tables one for the wishlist containing the user and the second one for the wishlist item containing the wishlist and the product needed to create the list of products.
+* For the wishlist I have created 2 tables one for the wishlist containing the user and the second one for the wishlist item containing the wishlist and the product needed to create the wishlist.

 ### **_Scope_**